agude/agude.github.io/_drafts/2021-10-11-date_science_money.md

 midwest and was reluctant to negotiate.
 He asked me, "I have no kids, and I have a house.
 My wife and I don't need anything.
 Should I still negotiate?"
 I encouraged him to do so anyway.
-With just a few emails he got a larger signing bonus[^3] which, true to his ideals, he donated to charity.
+With just a few emails he got a larger signing bonus[^bonus] which, true to his ideals, he donated to charity.

+[^bonus]: A one-time bonus paid when you start a new job.

 The only leverage he had was that they wanted to hire him and he had not signed their offer letter yet, but that is often enough.
 Hiring managers spend